flutter-package/flutter_scan/README.md

 Get qrcode from image.

-**currently is work for ios, android is developing**

 ### Features

 - use `ScanView` in widget tree to show scan view.
+- custom identifiable area.
-- get qrcode string from image path.
+- get qrcode string from image path by `Scan.parse`.

 ### prepare